BA 100 Introduction to Business 3 Cr

 BA 326 New Product Development 3 Cr

 This course focuses on the sequence of events that take place starting with the original idea for a new product/service to actual commercialization.
 It emphasizes the understanding of the various “stages” of development that any new product must pass, and the various activities each functional area of the firm must contribute, in order to have a successful product launch.
 Prerequisite: BA 306.
-Fall semester.
+Offered at discretion of department.

 BA 351 Banking Management 3 Cr